rajat-khade/deliver-dash/README.md

 ## Overview
 ### 1. Signup and Login
-To Sign up, choose the type from the dropdown list i.e. one of Customer, Retailer, Wholesaler or a Delivery person.
+Sign Up as one of the 4 User Types - Customer, Retailer, Wholesaler or a Delivery person.
-To Login, choose the corresponding user section from the panel and you'll be redirected to the login page.
+Choose the corresponding user section from the right panel to login.

 ### 2. Dashboard